-The proposed development will see the construction of 12 culverts.
+The proposed development will see the construction of 132 culverts.
 The construction of these culverts will require the temporary diversion of the streams along the culvert alignment.
 Once the culverts are constructed, the water will return to the natural channel.
-Effects associated with the construction of the culverts and associated diversion have been discussed in Section 12.3.5 above, and additionally assessed within the WW&LA Culvert Memorandum, which concludes that the proposed culverts have been appropriately designed to avoid and minimise potential impacts on wetland hydrology, and that a natural bed is expected to establish over time.
+Effects associated with the construction of the culverts and associated diversion have been discussed in Section 12.3.5 above, and additionally assessed within the WW&LA Culvert Memorandum, which concludes -that the proposed culverts have been appropriately designed to avoid and minimise potential impacts on wetland hydrology, and that a natural bed is expected to establish over time.

 The removal of existing farm culverts and reinstatement of natural channels in their place are also proposed.
 These works seek to restore watercourses back to their original state and to provide improved connectivity of fish habitat.
 These works are detailed in the Ecological Impact Assessment and are expected to improve stream hydrology and reduce localised flow disruptions.
-A Streamworks Management Plan has been proffered as a condition of consent to ensure effects of stream works are managed during construction in accordance with best practice.
+A Streamworks Management Plan has been proffered as a condition of consent to enableensure effects of streamworksstream works to be are managed during managed during construction in accordance with best practice.